Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Experimental Setup

 \textbf{Residual} (Bridge: 4,963 params; N-CMAPSS: 4,184 params).
 We employ a Feedforward Neural Network (FNN) with 4 hidden layers, using SiLU activation, batch normalization, and a dropout rate of 0.2.
 The hidden layer dimensions were selected from the same search space \{[20,20,20,10], [100,100,50,20], [50,50,20,10]\}, with [50, 50, 20, 10] yielding the best performance across both datasets.

 \textbf{H-CDE} (Bridge: 23,268 params; N-CMAPSS: 16,636 params).
 To reduce the hyperparameter search space, we applied the same configuration to both slow and fast CDE layers.
-Each CDE layer uses 2-layer MLPs for the vector fields and readout heads.
-We explored hidden dimensions of 64 and 128 and found 64 to yield better performance for both case studies.
-Similarly, we fine-tuned the latent dimensions between 10 and 20, with 10 yielding the best results in both cases.
+Vector fields \revtext{$g_\phi(\cdot)$ and $f_\phi(\cdot)$ in both CDE layers}, as well as \revtext{the path transformation $h_\psi$ and} the readout head\revtext{, are implemented as} 2-layer MLPs.
+We explored \revtext{MLP} hidden dimensions of 64 and 128 and found 64 to yield better performance for both case studies.
+Similarly, we tuned the latent dimensions \revtext{of both CDE layers} between 10 and 20, with 10 yielding the best results in both cases.
 For the N-CMAPSS dataset, the latent dimension of slow CDE was further tuned between five and ten, with five selected as optimal.
 SiLU activation was used, without batch normalization or dropout.
 Following common practice for NODE-based models, no explicit initialization was applied due to sensitivity to initial conditions.
 Both case studies used an explicit adaptive solver dopri5 with relative tolerance $1\text{e}^{-3}$ and absolute tolerance $1\text{e}^{-5}$.